Fostex FX120 DIY Bass Reflex Bookshelf Speakers

 Figure 3: Fostex FX120 Frequency Response Plot at 150 mm

-The impedance sweep below was conducted using the Dayton Audio Woofer Tester 3 with no filters on the driver.
+The impedance sweep below was conducted using the Dayton Audio Test System (DATS) with no filters on the driver.
 The impedance sweep confirms the box tuning of about 63 Hz.
-A Zobel / Impedance Equalization Circuit can be used to tame the rising impedance response due to the voice coil inductance.
+A Zobel / Impedance Equalization Circuit can be used to tame the rising impedance response seen which occurs as a result of the voice coil inductance at the higher frequency.

-Figure 4: Fostex FX120 Bass Reflex Impedance Sweep
+Figure 4: Impedance Sweep - Fostex FX120 Bass Reflex Cabinet

 Photograph 5: Fostex FX120 Bookshelf Bass Reflex Speakers on Stands